JJJHolscher/jupyter-and-dioxus/README.md

 ## Q&A

-> Why use the custom-elements crate and not just directly mount dioxus on elements with a particular id?

-This way, in the future (not now), you can also the element from markdown with relatively elegant syntax.
-What you're asking is definitely doable though, and I might add that if that proves extra beneficial.

 > Why is the dioxus element inside an iframe?

 Some bug in `dioxus_web` disallowed the instantiation of multiple dioxus elements in a single document.
 Once this is patched, I'll drop the iframes and you can then also access the element from markdown.